home-assistant/home-assistant.io/source/hassio/flashing_n2_otg.markdown

 ### Flashing Home Assistant

-Connect the ODROID-N2+ to your PC via the micro-usb port at the front of the ODROID-N2+.
+Connect the ODROID-N2+ to your PC via the micro-USB port at the front of the ODROID-N2+.
 When the ODROID-N2 is recognized as a USB connected storage device, you can flash the eMMC with [Etcher](https://www.balena.io/etcher/) using the latest stable version of Home Assistant OS for the [ODROID-N2+](https://github.com/home-assistant/operating-system/releases/latest) (hassos_odroid-n2-XXXX.img.gz).

 When the flash process is complete, disconnect the ODROID-N2+ from your PC and remove the power cable.
 Remove the USB and HDMI cable, and make sure to toggle the boot mode switch back to MMC.

 Once it is back in its case, connect your ODROID-N2+ to your network with an Ethernet cable and plug in power.

-If your router supports mDNS, you will be able to reach your installation on `http://homeassistant.local:8123`  If it doesn’t support mDNS, then you’ll have to use the IP address of your ODROID-N2+ instead of `homeassistant.local`.
+If your router supports mDNS, you will be able to reach your installation on `http://homeassistant.local:8123`.
+If your network doesn’t support mDNS, you’ll have to use the IP address of your ODROID-N2+ instead of `homeassistant.local`.
 For example, `http://192.168.0.9:8123`.
 You should be able to find the IP address of your ODROID-N2+ from the admin interface of your router.